divadnebnahtan/umsugraph/README.md

 ### Data (Sidebar)
 - download currently used data
 - allow user to upload their own data
+  - research indexeddb for storage
 - is it too much to allow user to edit data in-app?
 - auto scrape data?
   - github actions? github workflows? what is the difference?
   - has github pages bypassed cors?
   - cors.io?

-### Data (Generation)
-- will it be possible to merge data from multiple sources?
+- multiple sources:
-  - multiple sources: IDs are globally unique; user can edit source order
+  - user needs to be able to edit source list and order
   - add UUID to data file itself so site knows if data has changed
       - actually just use hash of data
+      - edit: wait why do i even need this?

+### Data (Generation)
 - improve desc_html on data side
     - add bolding, links, etc
     - images